 Making sure children of unmarried parents are afforded their rights to parenting time and support.

 If parents are married, there is a presumption that children born during the marriage are the children of the married couple.
 If the parents are not married at the time of birth, before a court can establish a custody award, paternity must be established.
 If the parents do not acknowledge the father’s status, then a test is performed to prove it.
-Once established, the father has all of the rights and privileges afforded by any other parent.
-With so many complex moving parts, hiring an experienced DC paternity law is critical to any cases of success.
+Once paternity is established, the father has all of the rights and privileges afforded by any other parent.
+With so many complex moving parts, hiring an experienced DC paternity lawyer is critical to any cases of success.

 Establishing paternity is particularly important for the child.
 Not only will it provide the parents with their appropriate custodial rights, but it affords the child the right to economic and parental support.
 While it used to be that mothers had a legal advantage going in, now the law provides that both parents have an equal right and obligation to raise their children.